INTERNSHIP OPENINGS: Women’s Public Policy Network – Program and Policy Intern. Fall 2021

 - Passion for social justice, gender equity, and racial equity

 Desired Major(s): Political Science, Public Policy, Governmental Affairs, Journalism, Women’s Gender and Sexuality Studies, Communications, and/or Economics

-Salary Level: Unpaid, College/University Credit Available
+Salary Level: Unpaid, College/University Credit Available if Applicable

 Required materials include: